actions/actions-runner-controller/README.md

 The lifecycle of a runner provisioned from a webhook is different to a runner provisioned from the pull based scaling method:

 1. GitHub sends a `workflow_job` event to ARC with `status=queued`
-2. ARC finds HRAs with a `workflow_job` webhook scale trigger that and back a RunnerDeployment / RunnerSet with matching runner labels
+2. ARC finds a HRA with a `workflow_job` webhook scale trigger that backs a RunnerDeployment / RunnerSet with matching runner labels
-3. The matched HRAs adds a unit to its `capacityReservations` list
+3. The matched HRA adds a unit to its `capacityReservations` list
 4. ARC adds a replica and sets the EffectiveTime of that replica to current + `HRA.spec.scaleUpTriggers[].duration`

 At this point there are a few things that can happen, either the job gets allocated to the runner or the runner is left dangling due to it not being used, if the runner gets assigned the job that triggered the scale up the lifecycle looks like this: